devp1866/face-recognition-ml/README.md

 ## 🧠 Overview

-This project provides an efficient, contactless, and automated solution to attendance management.
+SmartFace is efficient, contactless, and automated solution to attendance management.
 It replaces traditional manual entry systems with a modern AI approach capable of identifying multiple faces in real time.

 Each student's facial features are encoded into **high-dimensional embeddings** using InsightFace at the time of enrollment.
 During runtime, the system extracts facial embeddings from live video frames and matches them against the stored embeddings database using vector similarity.
 Once a match is confirmed, the student’s attendance is recorded in a CSV file with their ID and the current timestamp — ensuring accuracy and eliminating duplicate entries for the same day.